angeloanan/bimay_vicon_jadwal/README.md

 # BINUSMaya Schedules

+> [!IMPORTANT]
+> With the deprecation of [BINUSMaya Jadwal](https://bm5jadwal.azurewebsites.net) along with the introduction of [New BINUSMaya](https://newbinusmaya.binus.ac.id), this project is no longer maintained.

 📅 | Shows BINUSMaya schedule on your terminal (and auto opens upcoming video conference class!)

 ---